Ged is a Labour TD for Louth & East Meath and is the Labour Party’s spokesperson on Finance, Public Expenditure & Reform.

-Ged Nash TDThe Labour PartySpokesperson on Employment and Social Protection
+Ged Nash TDThe Labour PartySpokesperson on Finance, Public Expenditure and Reform

 - Work Address: